etelpmoc/eip4844/README.md

 ## Prerequisites
 - python 3.12.2

-> We have collected log from prysm node before and after the Ethereum upgrade and stored it in MongoDB for use.
-The data upload is still in progress.
+We have collected logs from the prysm node before and after the Ethereum upgrade and stored them in MongoDB.
+We also have gathered data from various sources such as L2Beats and explorers like Etherscan.
+The data is available [here](https://drive.google.com/drive/folders/1xwOJiaISzptNMoAefusgmaUtD4rl1dr_?usp=sharing).

 ## Directory Structure